Public Announcement No. 54 of the Standing Committee of the Shanghai People's Congress

 Where laws and administrative regulations provide otherwise, those provisions control.

-Article 4: Municipal and district people's governments shall set up an institution for deliberation and coordination of the establishment of a social credit system, place the establishment of a social credit system within the Citizens' economic and social development plan , and do the overall work of promoting the establishment of a credit system within that administrative region.
+Article 4: Municipal and district people's governments shall set up an institution for deliberation and coordination of the establishment of a social credit system, place the establishment of a social credit system within the Citizens' economic and social development plan , and do the overall work of promoting the establishment of a social credit system within that administrative region.

 Municipal and district social credit management departments are responsible for the comprehensive coordination and oversight management of social credit efforts, organizing and laying out each policy measure, and taking responsibility for their implementation.
 Other departments of municipal and district people's governments shall work together to complete social credit work within the scope of their authority.